quorumcontrol/tupelo-docs/tutorials/notebook.md

 ```

 We proceed to grab the "tip" of our ChainTree which represents the latest version
 of it from the community service.
-We need to pass in the chain ID from the identifier file
+We need to pass in the chainID from the identifier file
 to grab the proper notebook.
 We can only update a ChainTree we own.
 Once we have found
 the tree we load it up so we can use it locally.